Our bedrooms are much more than the place we sleep in. No matter how little time we spend on them, they should be spaces of comfort and harmony

 The nice thing about bookcases is that they give you many levels to place things.
 Don't use them only for your books.
 You can place your makeup, shoes, clothes, among other things, and the combination of things will look interesting.
 Think of bookcases as shelves as well.

-Use a slim cabinet for shoes
+Use a slim storage units for shoes

 Use cardboard or small boxes to make divisions in your drawers